jbakse/compform_site/content/random/index.md

 ### Biasing the Distribution

-The `random()` function produces results that are appoximately [uniformly distributed](https://en.wikipedia.org/wiki/Continuous_uniform_distribution): all values are equally likely.
+The `random()` function produces results that are approximately [uniformly distributed](https://en.wikipedia.org/wiki/Continuous_uniform_distribution): all values are equally likely.

 Sometimes, uniform distribution is exactly what you want.
-If you are randomly choosing who gets go first in a game, all the players should have an equal chance.
+If you are randomly choosing who gets to go first in a game, all the players should have an equal chance.

 Other times, uniform distribution isn’t what you really want.
 If you are drawing a forest scene, you might want mostly short trees, some middle-height trees, and only a few very tall trees.